Sponge cake: Asian

 In the Philippines, sponge cakes and chiffon cakes were introduced during the Spanish period.
 They are known collectively as mamón.
 They are typically baked as cupcakes (torta), as loaves (taisan), or as cake rolls (pianono).
 Traditionally they are simply served with just butter (or margarine) and white sugar.
 Variants of mamón also use unique ingredients, the most common being purple yam and pandan leaves which result in the ube cake and the buko pandan cake.
 Crispy cookie-like versions are known as mamón tostado and broas.

-Steamed sponge cake like the ma lai gao are commonly found in Malaysia.
+Steamed sponge cakes like the ma lai gao are commonly found in Malaysia.
 Chinese almond sponge is steamed and topped with boiled icing, chocolate, vegetables or fresh fruit.
 Korean sponge called saeng is usually made with rice flour and topped with whipped topping and fruit.
-Some Vietnamese varieties may have fresh herbs like mint, lemon grass or basil added to the batter, and be topped with caramelized tropical fruit.
-Milk and jaggery are added to sponge cake in India which is served with the creamy Sri Lankan specialty "avocado crazy".
-Western style sponge cakes topped with whipped cream and strawberries are popular in Japan where sponge is also used as a base for cheesecakes.
+Some Vietnamese varieties may have fresh herbs like mint, lemongrass or basil added to the batter, and be topped with caramelized tropical fruit.
+Milk and jaggery are added to sponge cake in India which is served with the creamy Sri Lankan speciality "avocado crazy".
+Western-style sponge cakes topped with whipped cream and strawberries are popular in Japan where sponge is also used as a base for cheesecakes.

 Angel food cake

-Angel food cake is a 19th-century American cake that contains no egg yolks or butter.
+Angel food cake is a 19th-century American cake that does not contain egg yolks or butter.
 The cake is leavened using only egg whites and baking powder.
-This recipe can be traced to 18th century American cookbooks.
+This recipe can be traced to 18th-century American cookbooks.
 The delicate cake is baked in an ungreased pan and cooled upside down.

 Boston cream pie

-The official state dessert of Massachusetts, the Boston cream pie, is a chocolate-glazed, layered yellow sponge cake filled with pastry cream.
+Boston cream pie, the official state dessert of Massachusetts, is a chocolate-glazed, layered yellow sponge cake filled with pastry cream.
 It may be based on the Washington pie, originally two layers of yellow sponge cake with jam filling and a dusting of icing sugar.
 The first known written recipe from the 1878 Granite Iron Ware Cook Book uses baking powder for the sponge.
-Maria Parloa published several recipes for cream pie, includes one for chocolate cream pie.
-Parloa's recipe is the closest to the modern Boston Cream Pie.
+Maria Parloa published several recipes for a cream pie, including one for a chocolate cream pie.
+Parloa's recipe is the closest to the modern Boston cream pie.